natura-cosmeticos/natds-rn/docs/MakingChanges.md

 #### About Storybook

 We use storybook to write stories for our native sample apps (ios and android) and also for the web docs.
-Unfortunately, some funcionality is only available to the web version and not the native.
+Unfortunately, some functionality is only available to the web version and not the native.
 Because of this, we have to separate our native stories from our web stories, and this is done by the file names

 `.device` files are for the native sample apps